Did you get here from lemonade? If you're lost, click here to go back...

 I was motivated to make this note because I was confused about why we need to use measure theory to study probability.
 What kinds of questions does probability theory ask that inspire a measure theoretic approach?

-If you are reading this without having seen any measure theory, I want to write it in a way that is understandable by people who have taken basic probability, so here are some terms I may use that are not too complicated intuitively to understand:
+If you are reading this without having seen any measure theory (to be honest it's probably best to see a bit of measure theory first), I want to write it in a way that is understandable by people who have taken basic probability, so here are some terms I may use that are not too complicated intuitively to understand:

 If you find any other complicated-sounding terms I didn't define above, let me know at aathreyakadambi@gmail.com.
-In some places I slip a bit, but hopefully it is for the most part understandable. :P
+To be honest, I anticipate a good number of complaints.

 Date Started: June 20, 2024